AI Glossary

 General Problem Solving

-The ability to solve diverse problems across different domains using flexible reasoning, pattern recognition, and adaptable strategies
+The ability to solve diverse problems across different domains using flexible reasoning, pattern recognition, and adaptable strategies.

 problem solvinggeneral intelligencereasoning+2